Safety in Bratislava

 Types of crime and how to feel safe in Bratislava

-Of course, like in every tourist area, there is petty theft and confidence games - much less so in Bratislava than in most touristy cities around Europe.
+Of course, like in every tourist area, there are petty theft and confidence games - though much less so in Bratislava than in most European cities and tourist destinations.
 If you follow the common sense tips and heed the warnings listed here, you will be safe.

-- there are some pocket thieves downtown - usually preying on wallets or mobile phones.
-Keep your wallet close, don't flash it.
+- There are some pocket thieves downtown or around the main tourist areas - usually preying on wallets or mobile phones.
+Keep your wallet and other valuable things close.

-- a common trick involves creating diversion - perhaps a begging child or a street brawl to distract your attention.
-If this happens, clutch to your belongings and calmly walk away.
+- A common trick involves creating a diversion.
+Thieves often work in teams, one will distract the victim while the other fishes your pockets.
+It can be a begging child or a street brawl that should distract your attention.
+If this happens, clutch to your belongings firmly and calmly walk away.

-- there are a few beggars out in the street, exercise your best judgement in dealing with them.
+- There are a few beggars out in the street, exercise your best judgment in dealing with them.
 It is OK to give them some change, but it is equally acceptable not to give them anything and simply walk away.